ezampino/mtip-tutorial/docs/lessons/Lesson4.md

 #### 5. Know what to look for in terms of growing pains

-Projects that start off big have an especially challenging task.
+Projects that start off big or grow fast have an especially challenging task.
 Beyond a certain point, things just fall apart.
-Pick which battles to centralize and which to delegate.
+Pick your battles; then once you have, pick which of those to centralize and which to federate.
+Revisit the battle selection periodically.

 ### Gitter